-As many of you may have read/guessed by now, I am an ethical vegan.
+As many of you know, I eat a primarily plant-based diet.
 To me, this is an embodiment of my values – living with the least amount of harm to others (ahimsa), with care and respect to all of God’s creation (Psalm 50:10-11), and contributing to a culture of life and compassion instead of suffering.

 HOWEVER, I know that many people do not feel the same way I do.
 That is the nature of life – people disagree, and that is not something anyone can change.
 It would be foolhardy of me to attempt to convince every single person I know to become vegan, and I accept that.
 However, through respectful advocacy and informed discussion, I think there is a place for bringing important information to light.
 Information like:

 1// 67% of all crops grown in the U.S. are used to feed livestock, whereas only 27% of all crops are eaten directly by humans (the remainder goes to biofuels and like uses).

 2// For every 100 calories of grain fed to beef cattle, only 3 new calories are created via their meat.